wikitops/ansible_bind9/README.md

 # Ansible : Playbook Bind9

-The aim of this project is to deploy a simple Bind9 cluster on Vagrant with some default configuration.
+The aim of this project is to deploy a Bind9 luster on Linux Vagrant instances.

 ## Getting Started